morenolab/MexicanBiobank_webpage/pages/team.md

         <body>This project is co-funded by Mexico’s National Council of Science and Technology (CONACYT) and The UK Research Councils (RCUK) through The Newton Fund.</body>

+        <body>FONCICYT - RCUK 2016-2019: The Mexican Biobank Project: Building Capacity for Big Data Science in Medical Genomics in Admixed Populations.</body>

 </section>